Gas in Globular Clusters I: Gas Retention and Its Possible Consequences: Abstract

 \section{Abstract}

-Globular clusters (GCs) host complex stellar populations whose chemical signatures imply early retention and reprocessing of stellar ejecta, yet direct evidence for intracluster gas is lacking.
-Here we present a unified theoretical framework for the accumulation, fate, and eventual removal of gas released by evolved stars in young globular clusters, and their implications for the production of multiple stellar populations in GCs.
-Using \texttt{MIST} stellar evolution tracks, we show that low-velocity ($\lesssim 20\,\mathrm{km\,s^{-1}}$) AGB winds, each released over $\sim10^4\,\mathrm{yr}$, are gravitationally retained in clusters more massive than a few\,$\times10^5\,\text{M}_\odot$.
+Globular clusters host complex stellar populations whose chemical signatures suggest early ($3\times10^6$~--~$10^9\,\mathrm{yr}$) retention and reprocessing of stellar ejecta, yet direct evidence for intracluster gas is lacking.
+Here we present a unified theoretical framework for the evolution of gas in young globular clusters, and its implications for the production of multiple stellar populations.
+We show that low-velocity AGB winds are gravitationally retained in clusters more massive than a few\,$\times10^5\,\text{M}_\odot$.
 In addition, AGB winds in such clusters collide with each other and the previously retained winds, triggering a rapid `switch' to efficient gas retention.
-Expected gas retention fractions, mapped across cluster initial mass and size, agree well with the observed second population fractions in Milky Way globular clusters.
-We then show that the accumulated gas cannot form new stars because protostellar cores are disrupted by encounters with pre-existing stars on timescales of $\sim10^3$~--~$10^4\,\mathrm{yr}$.
+Expected gas retention fractions agree well with the observed second population fractions in Galactic globular clusters.
+Furthermore, the accumulated gas cannot form new stars because protostellar cores are disrupted by encounters with pre-existing stars.
 Instead, the gas is accreted onto pre-existing main-sequence stars and compact objects.
-Bondi-Hoyle accretion and time-dependent core-halo models indicate that both white dwarfs and neutron stars can grow and collapse within $\sim10^8$~--~$10^9\,\mathrm{yr}$, and that lower-mass main-sequence stars can be `rejuvenated' into the $4$~--~$6\,\text{M}_\odot$ range required to reproduce key abundance patterns.
+Time-dependent core-halo models indicate that compact objects can grow and collapse within $\sim10^8$~--~$10^9\,\mathrm{yr}$, while lower-mass main-sequence stars can be `rejuvenated' into the $4$~--~$6\,\text{M}_\odot$ range required to reproduce key abundance patterns.
 Therefore, in our model, the multiple populations will be found in sufficiently massive clusters, with the second-population stars being formed from the inner subset of first-population stars that accreted large fractions of their mass from the AGB-processed retained gas.
 Finally, we argue that a combination of feedback processes, including accretion luminosity onto compact objects, novae, pulsar winds, and binary supernovae, will clear the gas by $\lesssim10^9\,\mathrm{yr}$, thus reproducing the gas-poor conditions observed for present-day clusters.